170th Street station (IRT Jerome Avenue Line): Exits

 The station's main entrance/exit is an elevated station house beneath the tracks.
 Inside the fare control area, it has two staircases to each platform at the center and a waiting area that allows a free transfer between directions.
 Outside fare control, it has a turnstile bank, a token booth, and three street stairs going down to either side of Jerome Avenue between 170th Street and Elliot Place, two to the east side and one to the west.
 The elevator goes to the east side of Jerome Avenue.

-Each platform has a secondary fare control area leading to either northern corner of 170th Street and Jerome Avenue, with one staircase from the southbound platform going to the northwestern corner, and the other from the northbound platform going to the northeastern corner.
+Each platform has a secondary fare control area leading to either northern corner of 170th Street and Jerome Avenue, with one staircase from the southbound platform going to the northwestern corner, and the other from the northbound platform going to the northeastern corner, although each of them is signed as an exit to Macombs Road.
 The staircase from the southbound platform opened in January 2021, while the staircase from the northbound platform opened in April 2021.